Updated October 2020

 We have simplified common spaces in each of our buildings, significantly reducing high-touch surface areas and removing items that would be difficult to disinfect.

-In lieu of the beverage bar and snack bar, drinks (coffee, tea, water) and snacks will be served directly to groups in their meeting rooms or at their assigned dining tables.
-Our “wall of mugs” has been temporarily removed.
+In the dining room, our beverage bar has limited availability, and the “wall of mugs” has been temporarily removed.
 Any condiments that cannot be served individually will be disinfected after each meal.

 We have removed decorative pillows, magazines, newspapers, books, and brochures from meeting rooms, guest rooms, lobbies, and hallways.
 Site maps and other information about retreat center amenities can be found online on our website or can be sent electronically to group leaders upon request.